 Marketable debt and equity securities are categorized as trading securities and are thus marked to market and stated at fair value.
 Fair value is determined using the quoted closing or latest bid prices for Level 1 investments and market standard valuation methodologies for Level 2 investments.
-Realized gains and losses on investment transactions are determined by specific identification and are recognized as incurred in the consolidated statements of operations.
-Net changes in unrealized gains and losses are reported in the consolidated statements of operations in the current period.
+Realized gains and losses on investment transactions are determined by specific identification and are recognized as incurred in the consolidated income statements.
+Net changes in unrealized gains and losses are reported in the consolidated income statements in the current period.